-The Edgar Wilson Award has been instituted for amateur comet discoveries.
+The Edgar Wilson Award was instituted in 1999 for amateur comet discoveries.

 Maik Meyer has a catalogue of comet discoveries.
 Don Machholz "A decade of comets" gives an account of discoveries between 1975 and 1984, and Don also has spreadsheets giving further information on amateur discoveries to date.
 He also provide an account of his searching in a message posted on 2008 May 6.

 Meteors are the debris of comets and a meteor shower occurs if a comet's orbit intersects the earth's orbit.
 It is always worth watching for sporadic meteors as you never know when an outburst from some minor shower may take place.
 Several showers have produced enhanced returns over the last few years.
 [Updated 2007 September 11]

 CÚdric Bemer notes that the Earth passes 0.005 AU inside the orbit of comet 2006 VZ13 on 2008 May 27.1 (solar longitude 66 degrees) and that there may be a possibility of a meteor shower.
 The radiant is around RA 330 +16.
 Interestingly Peter Jenniskens lists the gamma Delphinid shower, which has a broadly similar orbit and is active from June 1 - 20 from a radiant around RA 320 +12.
 Jenniskens gives a possible outburst on 2013 June 11.